Suitable for: Anyone who incurs car-related expenses and are looking to save money in their income tax returns

-- Total kilometers traveled during the 12 week period.
+- Total kilometres traveled during the 12 week period.

 - Number of kilometers which relate to work travel during the 12 week period.

-If you did not maintain a log book during the year, you cannot use the log book method to claim car expenses in your annual income tax return and instead would need to use the cents per km method - limiting your claim amount to 5,000km at 68 cents per km.
+If you did not maintain a logbook during the year, you cannot use the logbook method to claim car expenses in your annual income tax return and instead would need to use the cents per km method - limiting your claim amount to 5,000km at 78 cents per km.

 GST and the logbook method:

-When calculating your business use percentage for expenses being claimed in your BAS the log book method can be a great way to determine this percentage.
-If you did not keep a logbook the ATO allows you to work out a reasonable estimate of the business use percentage of expenses based on your records.
-Alternatively you can use the ATO set rates based on the number of total business kms travelled during the year as outlined here.
+When calculating your business use percentage for expenses being claimed in your BAS, the logbook method can be a great way to determine this percentage.
+If you did not keep a logbook, the ATO allows you to work out a reasonable estimate of the business use percentage of expenses based on your records.